Even though it’s more common to binge-eat when stressed, some people have the opposite reaction due to physical symptoms and other causes.

 2. Make sure you’re getting enough sleep

-Li says that getting sufficient restful sleep is crucial for combating lack of appetite due to stress.
+Li says that getting sufficient restful sleep is crucial for managing a lack of appetite due to stress.
 Otherwise, the cycle of not eating will be more difficult to escape.

 3. Consider eating on a schedule

-Purkiss says a person’s hunger and fullness cues only regulate when someone’s eating consistently.
+Purkiss says a person’s hunger and fullness cues only regulate when they are eating consistently.

 When my anxiety is high, I often don’t feel like eating a big, indulgent meal.
 But I still know I need to eat.
-I’ll eat mild foods like brown rice with chicken broth, or white rice with a small piece of salmon, because I know my belly needs something in it.
+I’ll eat mild foods, such as brown rice with chicken broth or white rice with a small piece of salmon, because I know my belly needs something in it.

-Find something you can stomach during your most stressful periods — maybe a food bland in flavor or one dense in nutrients, so you don’t have to eat as much of it.
+Find something you can stomach during your most stressful periods — maybe a food that’s bland in flavor or dense in nutrients — so you don’t have to eat as much of it.